 The sunny days of summer have assuredly faded.
 Here in San Francisco, leaves transitioned from green to brown and now line sidewalks of all ethnicities, awaiting their fate along with discarded cigarette butts, animal fecal matter and a host of other unidentified entities.
 As the temperature changes, the weather, in a way, becomes as refreshing as a lager on a hot day and something about that change is rewarding.

-Here in San Francisco, even during this time of fleece leggings and puffy jackets, warm days periodically emerge like lovesick ex-significant others.
-Gusts of cold winds support the idea of a change of season with those random warm days providing a much-needed form of distraction from reality.
-San Francisco's weather is beautiful in that way; like human and animal personalities - lots of variables - lots of transmuting and unchanging.
+In Northern California, even during this time of fleece leggings and puffy jackets, warm days periodically emerge like lovesick ex-significant others.
+Gusts of cold winds support the idea of a change of season with those random sunny days providing a much-needed form of distraction from reality.
+San Francisco's weather is beautiful in that way; like human and animal personalities.
+Lots of variables.
+Lots of transmuting and unchanging.

 Personally, living in a four-season climate, adjustments become a lot more arduous, sickness comes easily, and wardrobe needs constant updating.
 Swimsuits cry out for attention versus being a staple, like in the Caribbean, and the park and beaches see an influx of sun-hungry people on those random sunny days.